^

 Release form

-• Side effects: lethargy, drowsiness, dizziness, skin allergic reactions.
+• Side effects: lethargy, drowsiness, dizziness, allergic skin reactions.

 • Contraindications: patients under 12 years of age, individual intolerance to the components of the drug, pregnancy and lactation.